In the City: Kathmandu

 Home to one of the largest stupas in the world, Boudhanath is one of the city’s main attractions.
 When Tibetan refugees started to arrive in Nepal in the 1950s, many settled in the area around the temple, which led to the construction of over 50 Tibetan monasteries.
 The area has a strong Tibetan feel and many monks can be seen wearing traditional Buddhist clothing.
-The streets nearby are filled with shops selling colourful prayer flags, prayer wheels, butter lamps and incense.
+The streets nearby are filled with shops selling colorful prayer flags, prayer wheels, butter lamps and incense.

 Pashupatinath Temple (3)

 Ten minutes’ drive from Boudhanath, this is one of the most significant Hindu temples in the world, located on the banks of the Bagmati River.
 The temple is the oldest Hindu temple in Kathmandu and a walk around the complex gives you a great feel for Hinduism in Nepal.
-Many saddhus (holy men) with painted faces, long beards and colourful dress can be seen here having their photos taken.
+Many saddhus (holy men) with painted faces, long beards and colorful dress can be seen here having their photos taken.